 - Angel investors

-After making these steps, you’ll eventually be able to launch your small start-up.
+After taking these steps, you’ll eventually be able to launch your small start-up.
 Starting your own business is never easy.
 There’ll be a lot of ups and downs.
-But becoming a successful young entrepreneur means learning how to rise after falling.
+But becoming a successful young entrepreneur means learning how to rise after falling with having a lot of new opportunities.
 Be ready to face challenges if you want to create a prosperous company.

-Being a leading Engineering college from Navi Mumbai, we have has taken many appropriate steps and created an environment where students are ready to face day-to-day challenges and to be a successful Entrepreneurs.
-Every industry, and every business, faces constant change, and you will need to keep changing if you want sustained success.
+Being a leading Engineering college from Navi Mumbai, we have has taken many appropriate steps and created an environment where students are ready to face day-to-day challenges and to be successful Entrepreneurs.
+Every industry and every business face constant change and you need to keep changing for that to achieve sustained success.